sirehna/xdyn/doc_dev/dev_guide.md

 a set of modules that represent the physical models implemented in the simulator.

 The kernel relies on previous developments and is thus the property of DCNS Research.
-The modules are developped within the context of the project and are the property of IRT Jules Verne.
+The modules are developed within the context of the project and are the property of IRT Jules Verne.

 This simulator is written in C++ and relies on: